arthurmenson/Telecheck_V1.3-DO/POSTGRES_MIGRATION_GUIDE.md

 3. **Database Monitoring**: Use DigitalOcean's built-in metrics
 4. **Community**: DigitalOcean community forums

-Your telehealth application is now running on enterprise-grade infrastructure! 🏥
+Your telehealth application is now running on enterprise-grade infrastructure! ðŸ¥